An instance of the

 max([a1, b1], [a2, b2]) = [max(a1, a2), max(b1, b2)]

-If we denote Spring
+If we denote Springs as [a, b, c],

-where a <= b <= c
+where a <= b <= c, we can define the same

-arithmetic operators on Spring
+arithmetic operators on Springs:

 [a1, b1, c1] + [a2, b2, c2] = [a1 + a2, b1 + b2, c1 + c2]